dimroc/etl-language-comparison/README.md

 #### Observations

-- Performance average after first write with no optimizations: [success] Total time: `34s`
+- Performance after first write on first run: `50s`
+- Performance on subsequent runs: `27s`.
+The JVM is probably doing something fancy.
 - All cores used.
 - Not as IO bound as originally thought.
 Attributed to the optimizations in the BufferedSource/BufferedWriter classes.